-Supportive Learning One of our strengths at Chestatee is a pervasive culture dedicated to the Environment:Summarize the supportive development of the whole child.
-Every student is a member of an advisement learning environment trends and patterns group.
-The adult leader of that group is envisioned as a champion and adviser observed by the team while completing this for each student.
-Advisement allows students time to analyze their strengths section of the report.
-What are the and weakness and to develop goals.
-Our SOAR Academies, which meet twice a important trends and patterns that will week, allow students to explore possible career pathways and to develop their support the identification of student, own passions.
-Students choose from over forty different academies, ranging teacher, and leader needs? from website design and cosmetology, to taxidermy and engine repair.
-On the other three days of the week, students are "PUSH"ed to improve.
+One of our strengths at Chestatee is a pervasive culture dedicated to the development of the whole child.
+We will have a school-wide "Go-To" adult initiative this year.
+This campaign will be envisioned as a champion and support for each student.
+Our SOAR Academies, which meet twice a week, allow students to explore possible career pathways and to develop their own passions.
+This program also builds relationships with adults.
+Students choose from over forty different academies, ranging from website design and cosmetology, to taxidermy and engine repair.
+On the other two days of the week, students are "PUSH"ed to improve.
 Our PUSH period is when we schedule remediation for struggling students.
-The remaining students read or practice higher-order thinking skills.
+The remaining students read within their SOAR academies.

 We recognize the need to provide an academically challenge environment for all students and have made it one of our instructional focuses for the last three years.
 This continues to be an area for improvement.
 We continue to work to find ways for students to effectively monitor their own progress.
-Although we have developed progress tracking sheets for each content, their use is not yet
+The use of higher-order thinking skills is an area of improvement in our instruction.